alberto-hevia/PML/README.md

 You can find:

-1. Training dataset.
-2. Testing dataset.
-3. Rmd document.
+1. Rmd document.
+2. Md document.
-4. html file.
+2. html file.

 You can also find the document published in RPubs: <http://rpubs.com/ahevia/PML>